 For Green Belt Students

 This class was designed specifically for Green Belt students interested in more advanced training with emphasis on Blue Belt techniques.
 The curriculum includes additional punches and kicks, more defenses against punches and kicks, defenses against sticks, knives and handguns, as well as advanced ground fighting techniques.
-Students who train two to three times per week should expect to be ready to test for Blue Belt in nine months.

 We consider Blue Belt (sometimes called “Level 4”) to be the first advanced belt in our system.
 At this level, your training moves beyond basic fighting skills and self-defense – you now learn to defend against threats and attacks with weapons such as guns and sticks, and you are introduced to the principles of defenses against a knife.
 In addition, since a Blue Belt practitioner should have solid, practical experience in fighting, fighting becomes a significant factor during the Blue Belt test.

 Although we consider Blue Belt to be “advanced” training, you should keep one thing in mind: Even at high levels, our Krav Maga techniques are simple.
 They do, however, require aggressive and decisive action, which is why we save them for students who have learned the basic techniques and are accustomed to aggressive training.
 The techniques you will learn here are the same ones we teach law enforcement and military personnel around the world.
-The average training time for this level (assuming at least two training sessions per week) is nine months.

 This level introduces the following material: